 Clara Miller Burd was born in her grandparents’ home in New York City on May 17, 1873.
-Nothing is known about Burd’s early education.
-Burd became an art student at the Chase School and National Academy of Design in New York.
-She went on to the National Academy of Design in NY where, in 1892 she received a medal of achievement when she was 19.
+Though little is known about Burd’s early education, she became an art student at the Chase School and National Academy of Design in New York.
+The latter awarded Burd a medal of achievement in 1892 when she was just nineteen years old.

-She went to Paris in 1898, where she worked under artists Gustave-Claude-Étienne Courtois and Renardo.
-When she returned to America she worked as a stained glass designer at the Tiffany Glass and Decorating Company in New York.
-She also worked at the J. &R. Lamb Company and at the Church Glass and Decoration Company.
+Burd traveled to Paris in 1898 where she worked under the tutelage of artists Gustave-Claude-Étienne Courtois and Renardo.
+When she returned to America she was hired as a stained glass designer at the Tiffany Glass and Decorating Company in New York.
+She also worked at the J&R Lamb Company and at the Church Glass and Decoration Company.
 Her most famous work was a memorial window for President William McKinley in Ohio.
-She also designed many church windows and often painted mural decorations for those churches.
+She also designed many church windows, and often painted mural decorations for churches.

 Franklin, Tricia.
 “Illustrators: Clara M. Burd (American, 1910s-30s).”
 Historical Boys’ Clothing.
 Feburary 9, 2004.
 July 10, 2019. https://www.histclo.com/art/illus/ind/alpha/b/i-burd.html

 “Clara Miller Burd.”
 Wikipedia.
 April 19, 2019.
 July 10, 2019. https://en.wikipedia.org/wiki/Clara_Miller_Burd